ithllc/DebtReversionAI/docs/testing.md

 ### Local Testing

-To test the MCP servers locally, you can run them directly and use a tool like `curl` or a simple Python script to send requests.
+To test the MCP servers locally, you can run them directly from the `src/main.py` entrypoint and use a tool like `curl` to send requests.

 1.  **Start the servers:**

     ```bash
-    # In one terminal
-    python mcp_servers/edgar_server.py

-    # In another terminal
-    python mcp_servers/financial_server.py
+    python src/main.py
     ```

+    This will start both servers, with the Edgar server on port 8000 and the Financial Data server on port 8001.

 2.  **Test with `curl`:**

-    You can call the `list_tools` endpoint to see the available tools.
+    You can call the `list_tools` endpoint on each server to see the available tools.

     **Edgar Server:**
     ```bash